-LFE Only Bass-neutral (centre) Bass-heavy (mono) Use of subwoofer Handles just the LFE.
+LFE Only Bass-neutral (centre) Bass-heavy (mono) Handles just the LFE.
 Handles all the bass.
 Shares the bass with the front speakers.

 Not available for the Logic layout.

 If the layout includes two or more subwoofers, the subwoofers will handle the bass and LFE for the system irrespective of the size of the front speakers.